deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 Costello saw what he was driving at.
 “And they aren’t going to just assume I have any of that.
 If I intend to lead them, then they need to *see* it.”

 Powell raised a finger that was both congratulatory and tutorly.
 “And that’s a process you must begin as early as you can.
-That’s why you’ve been in the barracks wi’ them so far---they needed to witness you going through what they do so they can see that spirit on display.
+That’s why you’ve been in the barracks wi’ them so far___they needed to witness you going through what they do so they can see that spirit on display.
 Hell, that’s a big part of why I play Gravball wi’ them still.”

 Costello nodded.
 He hadn’t played Gravball yet, but he had watched a game alongside Parata, Butler and Newman: It made every other full-contact sport he’d ever seen look as tame as Quoits, and Powell had been in the thick of it deploying his elbows, knees and forehead to great effect.
 He’d even stood up and sunk a goal after surviving one of Firth’s apocalyptic tackles.
 The “Old Man” could play caveman with the best of them, even when it left him limping, stunned and bloody.

 “Now the *reason* you need their respect is that you need their trust, and I mean their *absolute* trust.”
 Powell continued.
-“It is vital above all else for them to know---not think, not believe: ***know***---that you will make the right call every time, no matter what’s going on or what they might be doing. *That* is what they are looking for: They need you to be the sort of man who, if you order them to go *die*, then they will have no doubt whatsoever that that is How It Must Be.”
+“It is vital above all else for them to know___not think, not believe: ***know***___that you will make the right call every time, no matter what’s going on or what they might be doing. *That* is what they are looking for: They need you to be the sort of man who, if you order them to go *die*, then they will have no doubt whatsoever that that is How It Must Be.”

 He spoke the last four words with such gravity that Costello mentally wrote them down with capital letters.